 ScanSource (SCSC) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the technology products distributor had gained 4.28% in the past month.
-In that same time, the Industrial Products sector gained 2.47%, while the S&P 500 gained 5.66%.
+Heading into today, shares of the technology products distributor had gained 9.8% over the past month, outpacing the Industrial Products sector's gain of 6.86% and the S&P 500's gain of 7.03% in that time.

 Investors will be hoping for strength from SCSC as it approaches its next earnings release, which is expected to be November 9, 2021.
-On that day, SCSC is projected to report earnings of $0.75 per share, which would represent year-over-year growth of 78.57%.
+In that report, analysts expect SCSC to post earnings of $0.75 per share.
+This would mark year-over-year growth of 78.57%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $802.2 million, up 2.52% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $3.23 per share and revenue of $3.32 billion, which would represent changes of +17.88% and +4.65%, respectively, from the prior year.

 Any recent changes to analyst estimates for SCSC should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 SCSC currently has a Zacks Rank of #3 (Hold).

-Looking at its valuation, SCSC is holding a Forward P/E ratio of 11.23.
-This valuation marks a discount compared to its industry's average Forward P/E of 22.78.
+In terms of valuation, SCSC is currently trading at a Forward P/E ratio of 12.07.
+This represents a discount compared to its industry's average Forward P/E of 23.99.

 The Industrial Services industry is part of the Industrial Products sector.
-This industry currently has a Zacks Industry Rank of 104, which puts it in the top 41% of all 250+ industries.
+This group has a Zacks Industry Rank of 94, putting it in the top 38% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.